Nithesh04/Student-Management-System/README.md

 # Student-Management-System
-Student Management System Project
+1.Student Management System Project
-Student Management System Project using Mysql database.
+2.Student Management System Project using Mysql database.
 # Major features of this Prohject
 Implemented user as well as admin login / Sign Up Admin can add or delete student details